cyrenthix/cyrenthix/README.md

-#### 📑 Languages:
+#### 📑 **Languages:**
-> luau, lua, java
+> Luau, Lua, Java

+---

-#### ❔ About me:
+#### ❔ **About me:**

-I focus on developing products that combine robust protection and optimization Clear and accessible interfaces are also among my priorities
+I focus on developing products that combine robust security, good optimization, and a user interface that is clear at a glance.

-I also refactor my code regularly to keep its quality at a high level, including optimization and readability.
-Strive to become even better at development by making my projects ideomatic, as well as more thoughtful, using strict data typing
+I refactor my code regularly to keep its quality at a high level, including idiomaticity.

-For each product, I use tools like bundler's, linter's and other tools to make sure my code is clean, readable, and follows solid guidelines
+For each product, I use tools such as bundlers, linters, and other utilities to ensure cleanliness, readability, and stability while adhering to solid guidelines

+---

-#### My current main project is [Nury](https://dsc.gg/Nurysium)
+#### 🤍 **My current main project is [Nury](https://dsc.gg/Nurysium)**
-Nury mirrors my personal approach to development, shaped by my own ideas and development experience
+Nury mirrors my personal approach to development, shaped by my own ideas and experience.

 > [!NOTE]
-> While there are still elements of Nury whose quality bar is too low, I'm trying to address this as soon as possible
+> While there are still elements of Nury whose quality bar is too low, I am working on addressing this as soon as possible.

+---

-#### 📡 Contact:
+#### 📡 **Contact:**
-> If you have any questions, you can always message me on Discord: @java.dll or @flesspe
+> If you have any questions, you can always message me on Discord:
+> - @java.dll
+> - @flesspe